Sandman: Music

 Songs based on the figure of the Sandman include the 1950s classic "Mr. Sandman" by The Chordettes, Roy Orbison's "In Dreams" in which the singer is put to sleep by "a candy-colored clown they call the sandman" to dream of his lost love, and Metallica's "Enter Sandman" whose lyrics "juxtapose childhood bedtime rituals and nightmarish imagery" and originally included a reference to crib death.
 The Sandman also appears in the song "Blood Red Sandman" by Lordi, "Mein Herz brennt" by Rammstein, "Dream Weaver" by Sandman and Klaas Vaak.
 "Sandmann" by Oomph!, "Sandman" by Manchester-based duo Hurts, the 1971 song "Sandman" by America and the version of the lullaby "Morningtown Ride" recorded by The Seekers and is mentioned briefly in the songs "Headfirst Slide into Cooperstown on a Bad Bet" by Fall Out Boy and "Farewell and Goodnight" from the Smashing Pumpkins album Mellon Collie and the Infinite Sadness.
 Ed Sheeran's album = (Equals) contains a song name "Sandman" that refers to the sandman bringing magical dreams.
 Oranger also released a song titled "Mr. Sandman" with reference to the mythical character.
 In 2021 SYML recorded a song at St. Mark's Cathedral called "Mr. Sandman".
 American rapper ASAP Rocky released a song called Sandman on his 2021 re-release of his debut mixtape Live.
 Love.
 ASAP.
 Dominic Fike has a song titled "Sandman", on his album Rocket, that states that Fike isn't the "Sandman's type" because he doesn't get any sleep.

 Video games

-The sandman also appears as the main antagonist in the horror role-playing game The Sandman, the second installment of the Strange Man series by Uri.
+Sandman also appears as the main antagonist in the horror role-playing game The Sandman, the second installment of the Strange Man series by Uri.
 In the game, the sandman is a fairy who suffers from insomnia and so decides to put the whole world to sleep.
 Completing the game unlocks an extra story where the sandman is a playable character.

+In the game Deadlock by Valve, the playable character Haze is a member of the Sandman Division of the fictional government organization OSIC, and has the ability to put people to sleep and enter their dreams.